Generally, a distribution cannot be made from a 403(b) account until the employee:

 a distribution from a 403(b) plan by converting it through a direct rollover, described below, to a Roth IRA.
 Conversion amounts

 are generally includible in your taxable income in the year of the distribution from your 403(b) account.
-See Publication
+See Pub.
+590-A for

-A participant is required to roll over distribution amounts received within 60 days in order for the amount to be treated
+A participant is required to roll over distribution amounts received within 60 calendar days in order for the amount to be

 Rollovers to and from 403(b) plans.